sxu75374/Heart-Stroke-Prediction/README.md

 ## About The Project

-In this project, I use the [Heart Stroke Prediction dataset from WHO](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset) to predict the heart stroke. **In the Heart Stroke dataset, two class is totally imbalanced and heart stroke datapoints will be easy to ignore to compare with the no heart stroke datapoints.** The final result of my project got the highest rank among all teams and above the majority score.
+In this project, I use the [Heart Stroke Prediction dataset from WHO](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset) to predict the heart stroke. **In the Heart Stroke dataset, two class is totally imbalanced and heart stroke datapoints will be easy to ignore to compare with the no heart stroke datapoints.** Recall is very useful when you have to correctly classify some event that has already occurred and rarely happens.
+For example, cancer detection and fraud detection models must have a high recall in order to detect cancer and frauds properly.
+In such situations, we don't care about the real 0s (non-stroke, non-fraud), because we are interested only in spotting the real 1s (stroke, cancer, fraud, etc.) as often as possible.

+The final result of my project got the highest rank among all teams and above the majority score.

 ## Contents